ISpillMyDrink/OpenSuperClone/README.md

 ## 💾 Installation

 Pre-built binaries aswell as Debian packages for OpenSuperClone can be found on the <a href=https://github.com/ISpillMyDrink/OpenSuperClone/releases>Release</a> page.
+The current pre-release is OpenSuperClone 2.4 RC2 and may be unstable, use at your own risk.

 #### Compiling from Source